-- Pat dry your skin with a soft clean towel and continue with the rest of your skin care routine.
-Don’t be rough on your skin - it will cause irritation, plus years of tugging at your skin can make it lose elasticity.
+- Pat dry your skin with a soft clean towel and continue with the rest of your skincare routine.
+Don't be rough on your skin - it will irritate, plus years of tugging at your skin can make it lose elasticity.
 When you rub around your eyes, wrinkles and dark spots are more likely to form.

 Should you exfoliate your face in the morning or night?

 Focus on protection in the morning and correction in the evening.
 Exfoliate your face in the evening to clean your pores and remove the accumulated build-up of dirt, pollution, and grime from the day.

 Start exfoliating at the age of 25.
 As you age, the rate at which your body sheds dull and dead skin cells begins to slow down.

 When you're younger, your skin will naturally renew itself every month.
 When you reach the age of 30, the process begins to slow down even more.

 It's never too late to start.
 If you notice your skin is dull and flaky - start exfoliating.